intelygenz/the-real-devops-challenge/SOLUTIONS.md

 ### Challenge 2.
 Test the application in any cicd system
 To test the app, we use a python based docker image to test the app in the different tox environments that the app contains.

+### Challenge 3.
+Dockerize the APP

+To dockerize the APP as lighter as i can i use multi-staging Dockerfile to install dependencies in a build image and after that, copy only the necessary to deploy and launch te app in a smaller image.
+Also, we have to launch the docker container with *--network=host* flag because i have my mongodb database in another network, unreachable to docker network.